evennia/evennia/evennia/contrib/rpg/llm/README.md

       "From here on, the conversation between {name} and {character} begins."
     )
 ```
 Don't forget to reload Evennia if you make any changes.

+It's also important to note that the PROMPT_PREFIX needed by each model depends on how they were trained.
+There are a bunch of different formats.
+So you need to look into what should be used for each model you try.
+Report your findings!

 ## Usage